Who was Mennela Ramulu?

 He had a dream of building his own home, of repaying his debts and that of giving the best to his two children and a wife.
 Yet none of his dreams were fulfilled and he died!
-Ramulu was a native of Medak district located in Telangana state in southern part of India.
+Ramulu was a native of Medak district located in Telangana state in the southern part of India.
 He was to work in Qassim to make all his dreams a reality.

 Investigating authorities revealed that the body belonged to Ramulu.
-In order to investigate the reasons of poor soul departure, forensic tests were conducted.
-The reports revealed that the death was caused by thirst and heat exhaustion.
+In order to investigate the reasons for poor soul departure, forensic tests were conducted.
+The reports revealed that death was caused by thirst and heat exhaustion.

 He must have lost his way and had searched for food and water.
 Kingdom’s deserts temperature can rise as high as 50 degree Celsius in the desert.
 Many travelers and shepherds often die after being lost because of high temperature, shortage of food and water!